fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 To demonstrate the replay-ability all state is kept in-memory and the *Command Processor* is configured to read from offset 0 (from the beginning of the topic).
 Therefore you can kill the process in which the components run and start it again to get the same state.

-In practice, given that such a re-sync is single-threaded and potentially time consuming, one would rather let it persist it's offset and state, so that it can start where it left off in case of a crash.
+In practice, given that such a re-sync is single-threaded and potentially time consuming, one would rather let it persist its offset and state, so that it can start where it left off in case of a crash.

 Potentially a copy could be created in a separate process, allowed to rebuild the *Events* log topic in a background and the system could switch to it with no visible downtime, to use a new, updated "state of the world".